jame555s/Encoder/README.md

 # Encoder
-encoder.py is main program \
+encoder.py is the main program \
 encoder.txt is the same but in text file